yizedong/SLIDE/README.md

-# LSST DECam Image Subtraction Package
+# SLIDE is a package for Subtracting LSST  Images with DECam Exposures

-This Python package performs image subtraction on LSST data using DECam templates.
+SLIDE performs image subtraction on LSST data using DECam templates.
 It is designed to run directly on the Rubin Science Platform and is based on the PyZOGY tutorial by Griffin Hosseinzadeh: https://github.com/griffin-h/image_subtraction

 ## Installation